nitishajain/nitishajain.github.io/index.md

 ## [Recent News](/news/)
+* (05/09) Attending the [AKBC 2022](https://virtual.akbc.ws/) conference in London to present a poster on our CIKM 2022 paper titled "Discovering Fine-Grained Semantics in Knowledge Graph Relations".
+{: .text-justify}
 * (03/08) Paper on "Discovering Fine-Grained Semantics in Knowledge Graph Relations" accepted to the full paper track at [CIKM 2022](https://www.cikm2022.org/)!
 {: .text-justify}
 * (10-15/07) Attending the NAACL 2022 conference online and presenting our paper on "Semantics-driven Refinement for Relational Data" at the [SUKI](https://suki-workshop.github.io/papers) workshop.